 8. Most Assists in a Season (163)

-Even for Gretzky, 163 assists was over the top, considering his second-highest assist total in any campaign was 135.
+Even for Gretzky, 163 assists were over the top, considering his second-highest assist total in any campaign was 135.
 Here’s a stat to put Wayne’s 163 assists — which came in the 1985-86 season — into perspective: the player who finished that year second in points, the Penguins’ Mario Lemieux, recorded 141 points.

 With today’s leading point scorers averaging anywhere between 100-110 points in a single year, amassing 163 assists is more than just a lofty goal.